-The IQ-Lab project will run between March 2019 and December 2023 and is a collaboration between the Department of Pharmacy (SUND) and the Department of Science Education (SCIENCE) at the University of Copenhagen.
+The project is a collaboration between Department of Pharmacy (SUND) and Department of Science Education (SCIENCE).

 News